cjlennon-dev/cjlennon/README.md

 ## What is cjlennon?

 cjlennon is (apart from being my name - yes thats me - Chris Lennon!) is a system.
 A system of software development that is designed to help software developers and software development teams produce high quality, high value code - and do this at the pace needed.
-The system seeks to maximise developer creativity by maximizing developer freedom.
+The system seeks to maximise value to the customer by maximizing developer creativity by maximizing developer freedom.
 While also gaining the benifits that consistency can bring.

 The system consists of: